 What Is the Critical Path?

-Once done by hand, nowadays, often on a Gantt chart, the critical path is calculated automatically by project scheduling software.
+Once done by hand, nowadays the critical path is calculated automatically by project scheduling software.
 That makes the whole method much easier.

 What is the Critical Path Method in Project Management?

 - Estimating the duration of the project tasks

 - Setting project milestones and deliverables

 - Setting stakeholder expectations related to deadlines

 After making these considerations, you gain insight into which activities must be prioritized.
 Then, you can allocate the necessary resources to get these important tasks done.
 Tasks you discover that aren’t on the critical path are of a lesser priority in your project plan, and can be delayed if they’re causing the project team to become overallocated.